Robert Pimentel

 Robert is a seasoned offensive security professional with more than a decade of experience in Information Security.

-He started his career in the U.S. Marine Corps, working on secure telecommunications.
+He began his career in the U.S. Marine Corps, where he worked on secure telecommunications.
 Robert holds a master's degree in Cybersecurity, numerous IT certifications, and a background as an instructor at higher education institutions like the New Jersey Institute of Technology and American University.

 Robert is committed to sharing his knowledge and experiences for the benefit of others.
 He enjoys Brazilian steakhouses and cuddling with his pugs while writing Infrastructure as Code to automate Red Team Infrastructure.